Intercom announces the promotion of Karen Peacock to CEO – TechCrunch

 McCabe says that experience was one of the reasons he spent six months trying to convince Peacock to become COO at Intercom in 2017.
 “It’s really hard to find a leader that’s as well rounded, and as unique as Karen is.
 You know she doesn’t actually fit your typical very experienced operator,” he said.
 He points to her deep product background, calling her a “product nerd,” and her undergraduate degree in applied mathematics from Harvard as examples.

 In spite of the pandemic, she’s taking over a company that’s still managing to grow.
-The company’s business messenger products, which enable companies to chat with customers online have become increasingly important during the pandemic with many brick and mortar businesses shut down and the majority of business is being conducted digitally.
+The company’s business messenger products, which enable companies to chat with customers online, have become increasingly important during the pandemic with many brick-and-mortar businesses shut down and the majority of business is being conducted digitally.

 “Our overall revenue is $150 million in annual recurring revenue, and a supporting data point to what we were just talking about is that our new business to up market customers through our sales teams has doubled year over year.
 So we’re really seeing some quite nice acceleration there,” she said.